KoinKeep/GateKeeper/README.md

 * After a withdrawal transaction is created.
 * Before a transaction is published.

-To ensure the transaction is not published, ensure your withdrawal transaction is created in an offline environment.
+To ensure the transaction is not published, make your withdrawal transaction in an offline environment.

 An input like this:
 ```